Writing Algorithms

 To save a string

-object, call the Save
+object, call the save

-save_string
+or save_string

 method.